aionnetwork/aion-docs/kernel/aion-and-solidity.en.md

 ---
-Title: Migrating from Ethereum
+Title: Aion and Solidity
 ---

+# Aion and Solidity

+The [Aion FastVM](/aion-node/fast-vm) currently supports a Solidity version `0.4.15`.

-# Migrating from Ethereum
+## Migrating from Ethereum

-There are several differences in type between Aion and Ethereum, all of which are listed below:
+There are several variable type differences between Aion and Ethereum, listed below.

 ### Address

 **Aion**: `32 bytes`
 **Ethereum**: `20 bytes`

-### Compilers

-**Aion**: Solidity
-**Ethereum**: Solidity, LLL, Serpent

 ### Data Word